hl7dk/dk-core/input/pagecontent/StructureDefinition-dk-core-related-person-intro.md

 * For D-eCPR, the [DkCoreDeCprIdentifier](./StructureDefinition-dk-core-d-ecpr-identifier.html) must be used, which includes a ValueSet of OID's that may be used as system.
 The OIDs represent the D-eCPR in general and D-eCPR for each of the five regions.
 Further, the identifier includes an invariant describing the requirements for the structure of the identifier, [based on guidelines from Danish Health Data Authority](https://www.nspop.dk/pages/viewpage.action?pageId=226757583#eCPRFormater(XeCPRogDeCPR)-Formatetfordecentraleerstatningspersonnumre-D-eCPR).

 ### Relationship codes
 The relationships in [DK Core Related Person Relationship Types](ValueSet-dk-core-RelatedPersonRelationshipTypes.html) are intended to cover the most common use cases within the Danish healthcare sector.
+For the relationship codes that are included from the general relationship codes [danish translations](CodeSystem-role-code-dk-supplement.html) are provided.
 In cases when other relationships need to be expressed, codes from the general [Related Person Relationship Type](http://hl7.org/fhir/R4/valueset-relatedperson-relationshiptype.html) should be used when possible.

 ### Use of security label on related persons
 Danish citizens that have requested name and address protection ([Navne- og adressebeskyttelse](https://www.retsinformation.dk/eli/lta/2017/646#idee1fb7b6-c7e7-429d-a738-881c5e486fa6)) should be labeled with the security label as follows: